-6-2 Offensive System with 1 Sub
+The 6-2 Offensive System in Volleyball With 1 Substitution

 One of the exciting attributes of Volleyball is the way it allows for creativity within the game.
 If every team played volleyball exactly the same way would it still be as entertaining?
 Being able to see different styles of play on the same court is part of the spectacle of volleyball.
 As coaches, you will probably go to a competitive level game, and start to check where the strengths and weaknesses of each team are.
 Who are their biggest offensive outputs?
 Are they using speed and rhythms or power and athleticism?
 What you are doing is analyzing the play and identifying the offensive systems that you would run should that be your team, probably without even realizing it.